StandardV/ITEApplication/README.md

 ## Set up steps!!
 Required Libraries: tkinter, customtkinter, pickle, time

-The program(Application.Li) is already ready to use once you put them all in a big file and alter the paths file in ApplicationLi.py and ApplicationSorter.py (path instruction within files)
+The program(Application.Li) is already ready to use once you download the zip file and extract it (Download button at top right corner)

-However, for those who encountered problems from Keyerror to list out of range ..etc.
-Pickledum is the debug file, change the file path within it (similar to the 2 other programs) and run it once, it will fix the wrong information stored within "dictionstoring", but just once and don't run it again because it will reset what you did to the initial state.
+However, for any problems that may occur, "pickledum" is the debug file, just run it once, it will fix the wrong information stored within "dictionstoring", but just once and don't run it again because it will reset what you did (All of the data) to the initial state.

 # Demonstration.